 In general, babies do best when swaddling lasts for 4-5 months.
 Then, you can start the weaning process by wrapping your baby with one arm out.
 If she continues to sleep well for a few nights, you can stop swaddling completely.
-(If she starts middle-of-the-night waking again, restart swaddling and try the one-armed wrap again in a month…and every month thereafter until it works.
+If she starts middle-of-the-night waking again, restart swaddling and try the one-armed wrap again in a month…and every month thereafter until it works.
 (Sleepea—aka the 5-second swaddle—makes transitioning arms out easy, but makes breaking out of the swaddle hard!
 Learn more about Sleepea here.)

 But, if your baby starts trying to roll over, you will need to stop swaddling fairly quickly…just as the AAP recommends.
 The trouble is that weaning swaddling is much harder when babies are only a few months old.
 At this age, they often still need womb sensations to help them stay asleep and to keep them from waking frequently.

 That’s why—if you must you stop swaddling at 2-3 months—it’s extra important to use white noise as a sleep cue for all naps and nights.
 Gentle rocking motion is another fantastic cue, but beware, only swings that recline all the way flat are safe for your precious baby (read about why inclined sleepers are so risky).

 Is there any way to avoid this type of post-swaddling crisis?
 Actually—for the very first time in history—the answer is…YES!